How to Find the Right Carpet for Your Space

-Your measurements will help you guestimate costs as you shop, but the store will measure more precisely before it puts through your order.
-Since carpeting is manufactured in standard widths (typically 12 or 15 feet), you almost always have to buy more carpeting than you need.
+This will all help you guesstimate costs as you shop, but the store will measure more precisely before it puts through your order.
+Since carpeting is manufactured in standard widths (typically 12 or 15 feet), you almost always have to buy extra.

 What styles and colors do you like?

 Wall-to-wall carpeting introduces a large area of unbroken color and expands a room’s appearance.

 Shop with fabric or wallpaper samples, paint chips, and even couch cushions to help with your selection; and bring home carpet samples or rugs to see how they look with your furniture and lighting.

 Since good-quality carpets and rugs last for years, choose designs, colors, and patterns you won’t tire of quickly.